ariedel/lacewing/README.md

 Its differences are:
 * It considers the Pleiades open cluster (not within 100 pc) and the Hercules-Lyra moving group (does not seem to be real)
 * It does not consider the Carina, Carina-Near, 32 Orionis or chi01 Fornax moving groups.
 * Moving group parameters were determined from a slightly different set of bona-fide members, and sized according to an estimate of the total number of members rather than an actual calculation.
-The field population ratio (which only matters in field star mode) is also different.
+The field population ratio was also calculated differently, and not present even at the 1:1 level in young star mode.
 * The field star population was described by a single gaussian in UVW space rather than a multi-element population.

 ---------------------------------------------------------------